 8. Test the Data Warehouse

-The final step is to test the data warehouse to ensure that it meets the requirements identified in step one.
-This involves running queries against the data warehouse to ensure that the data is accurate, complete, and consistent.
-It is important to identify and address any issues that arise during testing to ensure that the data warehouse is functioning correctly.
+The final step is to test the data warehouse to ensure it meets the requirements identified in step one.
+This involves running queries against the data warehouse to ensure the data is accurate, complete, and consistent.
+Identifying and addressing any issues during testing is essential to ensure the data warehouse is functioning correctly.

 Challenges in Dimensional Modeling